Azure-Samples/azure-search-power-skills/Text/PIIAnonymization/README.md

       description = "API logging - set to True for verbose logging" default = false
     }

-    variable "num_beams" {
-      description = "Set this to the number of beams to use for beam search" default = 4
-    }

     ```

     Navigate to the directory containing the files and enter: